Japan Tour Package from a tour operator you can trust!

 Free day to explore on your own.
 Please ask your local guide on Day 3 before for recommendations.

-We begin today’s sightseeing with an excursion to Arashiyama (Storm Mountain), a nationally-designated Historic Site and Place of Scenic Beauty.
+We begin today’s sightseeing in Kyoto with an excursion to Arashiyama (Storm Mountain), a nationally-designated Historic Site and Place of Scenic Beauty.
 Sites to visit here include the Togetsukyo Bridge and the Bamboo Forest.

 Free day to explore on your own.
 We recommend Gion Preserved District.
 While here, you may want to attend a stage show that incorporates tea ceremony and Kyo-mai dance.